Can all drugs benefit from TDM? Not really. For TDM to be effective and useful, one or more of the following should apply:

 - There is the potential for drug-to-drug interactions.

 - The drug exhibits high protein binding.

-- The toxicity will mimic the indication for the drug; toxicity may not be visible during an exam but will only be revealed with TDM.
+- The toxicity mimics the indication for the drug; toxicity may not be visible during an exam but will only be revealed with TDM.

 - The patient is pregnant, very young, or elderly.